ROT101/learn_something/linux basics/networking/3_networking_exercise.md

 - Test network connectivity using ping.

-- Securely connect to user:krypton.labs.overthewire.org port:2231 using ssh. password:KRYPTONISGREAT
+- Securely connect to [user: krypton.labs.overthewire.org] [port: 2231] using ssh. password:KRYPTONISGREAT

 - Download a file from the internet using wget.